ma-ha/rest-web-ui/html/modules/pong-table/README.md

 * <code>"ratingType":"prio"</code>: rating values= [ "0", "1", "2", "3" ]

 ### Selector
-A selector can be used once per row to link selected data to actions.
+A selector renders a checkbox and can be used once per row to link selected data to actions.
 These data collection actions are web service.
 Data fields are used as parameter for the calls.

 Example use case: